Skip to main contentSkip to footer content

 [email protected]

 If I have a favorite tree species, it’s Acer negundo, Box Elder.
-Junk tree: that’s what this species is often called.
-It tends to break and fall over, and it drops so many seeds that it forms thickets.
+Junk tree: that’s what this species is sometimes called.
+It tends to break and flop over, and it drops so many seeds that it forms thickets.
 Individuals often don’t live very long.
-But when it falls over, it tends to resprout vigorously; when it forms a thicket, it secures otherwise degraded stream banks; when it breaks and then dies, it does so slowly, offering at least a decade of habitat for woodpeckers.
-To me, the species speaks to the type of resilient, multi-species plant thinking we need to incorporate into our designs.
+But when a Box Elder flops over, it resprouts vigorously; when it forms a thicket, it anchors degraded stream banks; when it snaps and then dies, it does so slowly, offering at least a decade of habitat for woodpeckers.
+To me, the species speaks to the type of situated, multi-species plant thinking we need to incorporate into landscapes.
+A significant part of my recent work has pursued how biodiverse and structurally complex assemblages of plant life can be resilient, adaptive, and culturally meaningful.

 I venture frequently into allied fields such as ecological restoration and ecological forestry.
-These fields advance dialogues about process, disturbance, complexity, ecological rigor, and temporality that challenge my own thoughts about design.
+These fields advance dialogues about stewardship, process, disturbance, complexity, ecological rigor, and temporality that challenge how I think about design.

 Prior to ESF, I completed a PhD in Environmental History at Cornell University.
-My dissertation was titled “Americans in the Wild Garden: A History of Close-to-Home Wildness” and dug into the ways Americans have invited (or not invited) wildness into close-to-home places over the past century and a half.
-Before that, I was a graduate student in Landscape Architecture at Penn State University, studying the spatial structure of infrastructural systems.
+My dissertation, “Americans in the Wild Garden: A History of Close-to-Home Wildness,” dug into the ways Americans have invited (or not invited) wildness into close-to-home places over the past century and a half.
+Before that, I did graduate work in Landscape Architecture at Penn State University, studying the spatial structure of infrastructural systems.

 Current teaching